hakanonal/minibar/README.md

     - Install virtualenv: pip3 install virtualenv
     - In project environment install dependecies: pip install -r requirements.txt
     - and we are back again...
+    - noticed that in this fresh installation I did not get memory error.

+- So today I wanted to test if I can augment horizantally and also increase the image size. every epoch is a lot slower right now.
+    - and I have waited 1 epoch to finish took about ~15min.
+Either augmentation nor image size did not change the result.
+- I am decreasing the input image shape if it is going to speed up.
+    -Well It has speeded up significantlly however I got the memory again.
+However it continue to train.
+The results seems to be same after one epoch.